-BlueJeans comes equipped with applications that can be used during lectures to assist with content delivery.
-The built-in applications outlined in this article are those available when creating and joining a meeting through Canvas.
-Some of the same tools may also be available when joining a meeting using the BlueJeans app or web browser, but not all will be.
+Video conferences come equipped with features that can be used during lectures to assist with content delivery.
+These built-ins are available when creating and joining a meeting through Canvas.
+Some of the same tools may also be available when joining a meeting using an app or web browser, but not all will be.

 Before You Start